saantiaguilera/android-view-pull-down-layout/README.md

 Not finished yet

 Usage.
 Somewhere around your app.
-Having a reference of an activity (I will change this but lets start from scratch)
+Having a reference of an activity (Else we dont have where to inject this notification)

 ```Java
 new PullDownView.Builder(activityReference)